[Updated September 2019 with more information and tutorials]

 Fire also enables you to cook food, boil water for consumption, and protect yourself from predators.

-So, how does one start a big roaring fire?
+So, the question on our mind; how does one start a big roaring fire?
 You’d need three things:

 These three make up the “combustion triangle” and without one or the others, it would be impossible to ignite a fire.

 20% of the air is made up of oxygen, so you don’t really have to worry about this element.
 The density of oxygen does decrease at high altitudes, so you have to use extra effort in creating a fire in areas significantly above sea level.

 Heat can be produced through friction, like rubbing sticks together, striking a flint, lighting a match against a surface or using a lighter.

 Fuel can be any flammable object that feeds the fire and keeps it burning such as tinder, kindling, and firewood.

 What’s The Difference Between Tinder, Kindling, And Firewood?

 Tinder is any dry and fibrous material that would easily combust.

 When out in the woods, a “bird’s nest” made from dry tree bark makes for excellent tinder.
 Trees like cedar, pine, and birch are all rich in resin, which makes their barks easily combustible even when they’re damp.
 These resinous trees grow all over North America, too, so you wouldn’t have trouble finding them when out in the wild.

 To create a tinder bundle with tree bark, all you have to do is peel the bark off of dead fallen trees.
 Make sure they’re nice, dry, and fluffy.
 Tear the bark into fine strips and bunch it up to form a bundle.
 Congrats, you now have tinder to start a fire.